UNDP Climate Promise

 • Jamaica engaged national stakeholders on NDC implementation priorities in preparation for the 27th Conference of the Parties of the United Nations Framework Convention on Climate Change (COP27).

-• Belize has signed the first-ever Youth Declaration on climate change.
+• Belize signed the first-ever Youth Declaration on climate change in 2023.

-• Panama has trained 150 youth through a Climate Change Academy for Young Leaders.
+• Panama trained 196 youth (134 women, 62 men) through a Climate Change Academy for Young Leaders.

 • Zimbabwe engaged youth to develop a position paper ahead of COP27.

-• Uganda is implementing a Greening Schools initiative to promote sustainable use of natural resources in schools through tree planting.
+• Uganda is implementing a Greening Schools initiative to promote sustainable use of natural resources in schools through tree planting and held a Youth and Innovations Expo 2023 to engage climate action with 120 youth.

 Pillar 4: International awareness, advocacy, and partnerships: